xxdydx/quartz/content/natural language processing/core topics/model architectures/mixture of experts.md

 - **Cons:** Hard to implement for auto-regressive decoding (generation) because you don't have the full batch of future tokens.
 ### hash routing
 - **Mechanism:** Instead of learning a router, use a fixed random hash function to assign tokens to experts.
-- **Insight:** Hash Routing outperforms dense models of equivalent inference cost.
+- Hash Routing outperforms dense models of equivalent inference cost (proven by research!).
 This proves that **Parameters > Intelligence**.
 Simply having more "memory slots" (parameters) helps the model, even if the routing logic is dumb.
 However, learned routing is significantly better.

 ## the math (token choice routing)

 The Gating Network (Router) produces a probability distribution over all $N$ experts.
 If we computed all of them, the model would be too slow.
 We need a specific algorithm to select only a few.

-The industry standard is **Top-K Gating**.
+Typically, **top-K** experts are used for the final output.

 ### softmax top-k algorithm
 **Used in:** Switch Transformer, Mixtral 8x7B.